wp-plugins/securelogin/readme.txt

 == Changelog ==

+= 1.2 =
+[added] based on WordPress install, english or dutch language in frontend.

 = 1.1 =
 [added] SecureLogin logo as plugin icon
 [updated] changed description name from securelogin.nu to SecureLogin